 Punch-Drunk Love is easily the best Adam Sandler movie.
-It also happens to be my favorite Paul Thomas Anderson film.
 I couldn’t find a spot for it in my top ten favorites of the decade, but I do think it is a masterpiece.

 You can definitely argue that Christopher Nolan has never made a better film than his second, Memento.
 Nolan’s non-linear story can be quite confusing, but it is astounding that Nolan – with only his second film – was able to make something masterful out of it, as confusing as it is.

 On another note, Guy Pearce definitely doesn’t get enough credit for this performance.
 It is definitely his best, but somehow he did not receive a nomination for best actor by the Academy Awards.

 #9 – The Pianist (2002)

 The Pianist is a historical drama based on a memoir of the same name by Władysław Szpilman.
 It follows Szpilman (played by Adrien Brody), a Polish-Jewish pianist, during the Second World War and the holocaust.
 It is, in my humble opinion, Roman Polanski’s best film ever – and Adrien Brody’s best performance as well.
 Szpilman’s true story is, frankly, quite unbelievable, and Polanski does a great job with his story.

 The Pianist won Cannes’ Golden Palm (Palme d’Or), deservedly so, but somehow missed out on the Academy of Motion Picture Arts and Sciences’ Best Picture award.
 Somehow Chicago took the award instead, while The Pianist won the awards for Best Actor, Director, and Adapted Screenplay.

 #8 – There Will Be Blood (2007)